kanakesh2006/Smart_Expense_Categorizer-TF-IDF-Embeddings-/README.md

 ## 1\.
 Project Objective

 The primary goal of this project is to build a **Smart Expense Categorizer** using Natural Language Processing (NLP) techniques.
-The system automatically classifies short, cryptic transaction narratives (like SMS alerts or bank statement descriptions) into predefined expense categories.
+The system automatically classifies shortnarratives (like SMS alerts or bank statement descriptions) into predefined expense categories.

 This project addresses a common challenge in personal finance tools: converting unstructured text data into structured, actionable categories for budgeting and analysis.